20zurmca/ClassScheduler/README.md

 # ClassScheduler
-A script that will schedule classes for you.
+A script that will help you schedule your classes.
+Data input is menu driven

-Input is class names and times.
 You may enter as many classes as you want, just follow the terminal prompts.
-All possible schedules are printed without overlaps (time format is in 24 hours).

-Optional report to csv.
+Overlapping classes will not be added to schedule.
+User will be warned when over lapping classes are inputed.

+Report to csv supported.

+To run on command line: python "ClassScheduler.py"

+REQUIREMENTS:
+python 3.x
+Download all files